Hello and Thanks for clicking on our Volunteer Page.

 Read the “Rules of the Road” and all contents of your booklet to be very familiar with the daily schedule.
 It will help you know your riders and volunteers and help you figure out what’s expected.
 Road Maps will be provided to help you find your Aid Station location.

 Social aspects, Please attend all safety and volunteer meetings, things change daily with people, supplies, weather, you name it and we need to be prepared.
-Please no smoking.
-And no drinking until everyone is safely parked at the hotel.
+The is a Cancer wellness event, please no smoking at all for the entire tour.
+Drivers, no alcohol consumption until everyone is safely parked at the designated hotel for the night.

 Events: Please try to attend and bring friends who would also like to volunteer on